 Select a date to start reservation!

-The Westin Wailele Polynesian Luau is held outdoors beside the stunning Ka’anapali Beach.
-The ocean is a perfect backdrop to the dinner show that comes to life through elements of earth, fire and water.
+The Westin Wailele Polynesian Luau offers an energetic dinner show that comes to life through elements of earth, fire and water.
 The stellar performances with vibrant costumes reflects the rich Polynesian culture.
 Three-time Merrie Monarch winner Kamaka Kukowa and choreographer Reri Septirno redesigned the spectacular dinner show.

 Held three nights a week at the resort’s luau terrace located between the ocean and the resort’s beautiful waterfall landscaping, guests will embark on an exciting journey to the Polynesian Islands in a setting that is a fraction of the size of the larger luaus that hold in excess of 500 people.
 The dance is more than just entertainment, its a way of telling their stories.
 Captivating highlights include the story of Pele, Goddess of Fire, and a new performance dedicated to Wailele (waterfalls).
 Dances from from Hawaii, Fiji, Tahiti, New Zealand and Samoa are featured in this show.
 The fire-knife dance champion Martin Tevaga leads the breathtaking finale by a three-to-four-man fire-knife spectacle, which is the most impressive fire dance of any of the Maui luaus.